-Denon Envaya Pocket review
+Denon Envaya Pocket full review

 The Denon Envaya Pocket is the latest budget Bluetooth speaker to hit the market with a sub-£100 price-tag, and boasts all-around improvements compared to older Denon Envaya speakers.
 The biggest question is “is it good enough to buy?” and after spending some time with the Envaya Pocket, we’re definitely a fan.
 Find out why in our Denon Envaya Pocket review.

 The Denon Envaya Pocket is the budget option of the recent Envaya line with an £89.99 RRP, compared to the £109 Envaya Mini and the top-of-the-range Envaya Portable Premium that’ll set you back a cool £149.
 But while it’s readily available to buy from the likes of Amazon in the UK, it doesn’t seem to be available in the US.
 Don’t worry though; US readers should check out our best budget Bluetooth speaker chart for other US-friendly options.

 The Denon Envaya Pocket is an attractive speaker, there’s no doubt about it.
 Denon improved on the build of the last generation Envaya, offering impressive audio in an even smaller, streamlined package.
 In fact, it’s only 16.3cm long (16.3 x 5.6 x 5.8cm overall) and weighs a lightweight 390g.
 What does this mean to you at home?
 It’s an incredibly portable speaker that you can take almost anywhere; it’s even small enough to fit in our jacket pocket!